xbeat/Machine-Learning/README.md

 Knowledge graphs are structured representations of information that capture relationships between entities.
 They form the backbone of many modern information systems, enabling efficient data retrieval and inference.
 In this presentation, we'll explore how to work with knowledge graphs using Python.

+## Python Lists vs Tuples When to Use Which

+Introduction to Python Lists and Tuples

+Lists and tuples represent fundamental sequence data types in Python, each serving distinct purposes in programming.
+Lists offer mutable sequences allowing modification after creation, while tuples provide immutable sequences that cannot be changed once defined, leading to different performance characteristics.

 ## Techniques for Compressing Large Language Models in Python

 Introduction to LLM Model Compression